Are you providing First-Class Service?

 Offering this did three things:

-First, the party host would look like a hero, and they would receive better tips.
+First, the party host would appear to be a hero, and they would receive better tips.
 This spin sounds like the party host is “hooking up” or offering a comp to the guest.

-Second, this little comp cost us nothing but would result in a better feeling and experience for the guest, and we would get more return visits and better reviews online.
+This small compromise would cost us nothing.
+It would create a better experience for our guests.
+We would get more return visits and better online reviews.

-Third, we saved ourselves labor in cleaning up two spaces because if we kicked the party out of the room, if they were still playing, they would relocate to tables in our dining room.
-I would have to clean up after them twice, so allowing them to stay actually created more benefits for my team.
+Third, we saved ourselves labor by cleaning up two spaces because if we kicked the party out of the room, they would relocate to tables in our dining room if they were still playing.
+I would have to clean up after them twice, so allowing them to stay creates more benefits for my team.

 Engage Parents to Enhance Their Experience